Textual Entailment is not a Better Bias Metric than Token Probability

 \subsection{Mutual Information Analysis}

-We want to understand why the the log-prob differences in the previous analysis are so spread out, as represented by the long whiskers on the boxplots in Figure~\ref{fig:boxplot_BLU} and related figures in the Appendices.
-We first conduct an exploratory analysis of extreme cases for all models.
-For each model and finetuning condition combination (27 total), we identify the 500 largest and smallest log-prob differences for both TP and NLI.
-We then manually examine these extreme examples for trends.
+Until this point, we have been considering percentile bias scores that are calculated based on comparing the raw scores for the stereotypical and counterstereotypical sides of the WQ-TP/WQ-NLI datasets.
+In this section, we will consider the raw scores themselves.
+For token probability bias evaluation, bias scores are defined as in \citet{nangia-etal-2020-crows} and \citet{felkner-etal-2023-winoqueer}: the raw score for each test sentence is the sum of pseudo-log-probabilities for each of the tokens that are shared between the stereotypical and counterstereotypical test sentences.
+For NLI bias evaluation, the raw model outputs are tuples of six probabilities, as discussed above.
+For comparability, we consider log-probability versions of $M_6$ and $M_9$ from Table~\ref{tab:nli_metrics}.
+We then consider the difference between stereotypical and counterstereotypical log-prob scores for each evaluation setup.

+Exploratory data analysis showed that log-probability differences are often very spread out, with large inter-quartile ranges and many outliers.
+To explain this high variability, we conduct manual analysis of the most extreme differences for a subset of models.
 We notice that a very small number of specific predicates dominate the most extreme examples; however, these predicates vary by model without a clear pattern across models.
 We also notice that several models seem to be very sensitive to the choice of counterfactual identity, with ``cis'' particularly overrepresented in highest-difference cases.
 This is likely because the tested models have seen relatively little training data using the word ``cis,'' and more data containing other counterfactual identities ``straight,'' ``heterosexual,'' and ``cisgender.''
 In the analysis of extreme examples, we observe that the changes between raw and debiased models are largely as we expected.
 Debiasing reduces the magnitude of extreme differences and makes the extremes less dominated by specific predicates and counterfactuals.